JohnCorby/GravityGuild2/DESIGN.md

   - enderpearl that teleports someone else
   - make everyone glow so you can find them
   - add cooldown to an item lol
-- add custom death messages
+- TODO: add custom death messages
-  - show scores on game end
+- TODO: show scores on game end

 # flying